Pwd9000-ML/blog-devto/posts/2022-DevOps-Terraform-Dynamic-Variables/DevOps-Terraform-Dynamic-Variables.md

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-DevOps-Terraform-Dynamic-Variables/assets/fw2.png)

-As you can see from this demo configuration and tutorial, we can secure our public ACR using **Firewall rules** that are dynamically created by only allowing our **App services** and **On premise IPs/ranges** to connect into our ACR.
+As you can see from this tutorial, we can secure our public ACR using **Firewall rules** that are dynamically created by only allowing our **App services** and **On premise IPs/ranges** to connect into our ACR.

 I hope you have enjoyed this post and have learned something new.
 You can also find the code samples used in this blog post on my [Github](https://github.com/Pwd9000-ML/Azure-Terraform-Deployments/tree/master/04_App_Acr) page. :heart: